Academy of Our Lady of Peace

 Visual and Performing Arts

 The Theatre Program produces two shows per academic year.
-Students are recognized annually by the London Academy of Music and Dramatic Arts (LAMDA) for their talents through LAMDA’s examinations in Musical Theatre, Acting, and Public Speaking.
-In addition, more than 400 students participate in OLP’s annual Spring Sing production – a tradition that takes place every February.
+Students are recognized annually by the London Academy of Music and Dramatic Arts (LAMDA) for their talents through LAMDA’s examinations in Musical Theatre, Acting and Public Speaking.

 The Instrumental Ensemble and Honor Choir programs offer students the opportunity to share their gifts with the community through performances and formal competitions.
 The Dance program blends the arts with physical education and competitions.
 OLP’s Dance Team is a competitive and performance team, focusing on the styles of Jazz, Hip Hop, and Lyrical.
 The Dance Team represents OLP year-round with school spirit through the art of dance, recognized both as Student Athletes and as artists.
 The OLP Visual Arts curriculum not only provides opportunities for students to break the mold and think outside the box, but also the chance to earn college credit.
 Over the past 20 years, 95% of OLP’s AP Art students have passed the College Board’s AP Art Student Performance Portfolio evaluation.
 Courses in photography, graphic design and video production prepare students to communicate creatively in an ever-changing technological world.